General terms & conditions, booking a tour and refund policy

 - If we are unable to obtain economy fares for tours which include flights we will charge the difference between an upgraded fare and economy fare to the customer.
 To guarantee that does not happen we suggest that you book well in advance of tour.
 Once we book a flight in your name, you own it.

-- We require a security bond of $1000 for motorcycle before departure of tour.
+- We require a security bond of $1000 for our rental motorcycle before departure of tour.

 Booking a tour